 Flexibility is the beauty of remote working.
 When you’re sick of your home office, you can just pack up and work from somewhere else.
 The variety serves a great motivational boost, breaking up your working week and providing much needed social connection.
 But there’s an art to finding the right remote workspace.
-To help you find yours, try out one of the Timely remote team's favourite places to work remotely.
+To help you find your perfect home office from home, here's our remote team's pick of the best places to work remotely.

 1. Quiet cafes